A-03356

 Plain Language

-Licensees may share information and source code with third parties, but when biometric information (faceprints, voiceprints, fingerprints, gaitprints, irisprints, psychological profiles, or other identifying body/mind data) is shared, the receiving party becomes jointly liable for any harm or violations.
-The Secretary may prohibit specific persons from accessing a licensee's information or source code with written justification.
-This applies only to information received or generated by the licensee and source code created by the licensee — not to third-party system integration.
-The joint liability provision for biometric data sharing is a significant compliance consideration for data partnerships.
+Licensees may share information and source code with third parties, but when shared information includes biometric data (faceprints, voiceprints, fingerprints, gaitprints, irisprints, psychological profiles, or other identifying body/mind data), the receiving third party becomes jointly liable with the licensee for any harm or violations under the article.
+The Secretary may prohibit specific persons from accessing a licensee's information or source code, with written justification required.
+This applies only to information received or generated by the licensee and source code the licensee created — not to third-party integrations.

 Statutory Text